Rum Tum Tugger: Origins

 If you set him on a rat then he'd rather chase a mouse.

 The Rum Tum Tugger is characterized as notoriously hard to please, constantly setting himself apart from others by deliberately doing the opposite of what is expected.
 By the end of the poem, the reader is left with the impression that he is deviously self-centered and takes pleasure in his contrarian nature.
-Performers playing this role are often described with the three words: "perverse, preening, and independent."
+Performers playing this role are often described with the three words: "perverse, preening, and independent".

 Musical

 Character

 Rum Tum Tugger is a rebellious and unappeasable cat.
-He loves the limelight, while at the same time enjoys being seen as an individual by separating himself a little from the tribe.
-A ladies' man, the female kittens (Victoria, Etcetera, Electra and Jemima) are in awe of him, and he flirts openly with almost every female cat in the 1998 film adaptation (especially Bombalurina), although Demeter seems to dislike him deeply.
+He loves the limelight, while at the same time enjoys being seen as an individual by slightly separating himself from the tribe.
+Undeniably charismatic, the female kittens (Victoria, Etcetera, Electra and Jemima) are in awe of him, and he flirts openly with almost every female cat in the 1998 film adaptation (especially Bombalurina), though Demeter seems to deeply dislike him.
 He also admires Mr. Mistoffelees, even going so far as to sing a ballad about how talented he is.
-His older brother, the serious and responsible Munkustrap, often has to keep him in line.
+His older brother, the serious and responsible Munkustrap, has to frequently keep him in line.

-Rum Tum Tugger is often portrayed as a rock star-esque cat, and Andrew Lloyd Webber has stated that part of the character is intended to be an homage to Mick Jagger of The Rolling Stones.
+Rum Tum Tugger is often portrayed as a rock star type of cat, and Andrew Lloyd Webber has stated that part of the character is intended to be a homage to Mick Jagger of The Rolling Stones.
 In an attempt to modernize the show, Rum Tum Tugger was revamped into a street rapper in the 2014 West End revival.

 The role is usually played by a rock tenor with a strong falsetto register.

 As a major character part, Tugger is a principal singing role with several solos.
 He sings solo in his own song, "The Rum Tum Tugger", as well as "Magical Mr. Mistoffelees".
 He sings "Old Deuteronomy" with Munkustrap.

 Appearance

-Rum Tum Tugger is a black tomcat with leopard spots on his chest and a wild mane; he wears a spiked collar and a belt covered with silver rhinestones.
-His cat breed was said to be Maine Coon, because of his wild mane and being portrayed as much bigger than the other cats.
+Rum Tum Tugger is a black tomcat with leopard spots on his chest and a wild mane.
+He wears a spiked collar and a belt covered with silver rhinestones.
+His cat breed was said to be Maine Coon, because of his wild mane and being portrayed as much larger than the other cats.

 Notable casting

 The role of Rum Tum Tugger was originated by Paul Nicholas in the West End in 1981, and by Terrence Mann on Broadway in 1982.
 The character was played by Antoine Murray-Straughan and Marcquelle Ward in the 2014 and 2015 West End revivals respectively, and by Tyler Hanes in the 2016 Broadway revival.

-On screen, he was played by John Partridge in the 1998 film adaptation, and by Jason Derulo in the 2019 film adaptation.
+On-screen, he was played by John Partridge in the 1998 film adaptation, and by Jason Derulo in the 2019 film adaptation.